BettercareHealth/bettercare/maternal-care/test-9.md

 	1. The patient should be allowed to bear down for a further 30 minutes.
 	1. An oxytocin infusion should be started to increase the strength of the contractions.
 	1. A Caesarean section must be done.
-16. What complication during the second stage is a patient with a weight of 85 kg or more at an increased risk of?
+16. What complication during the second stage is a patient with a body mass index of 40 or more at an increased risk of?
 	1. Poor contractions during the second stage of labour due to exhaustion of the uterus
 	1. Impacted shoulders (i.e. shoulder dystocia)
 	1. Difficulty with breathing during the second stage